vippsas/vipps-invoice-api/vipps-integrator-checklist.md

 ## Invoice document/attachment retrieval and JWT

-*IPP / ISP is responsible for ensuring that the invoice hotel is validating the JWT correctly ⚠*
+*ISP is responsible for ensuring that the invoice hotel is validating the JWT correctly ⚠*

+### Motivation for validation of JWT

+In order to prevent anyone other than the invoice recipient to view the invoice document; Vipps will provide a JWT token that the IPP/ISP is **required** to validate before allowing access to the invoice document.

+If the ISP should be found in breach of this at any point, Vipps will take the whatever appropriate steps required to ensure a quick resolution to protect the confidential data of the invoice recipient.
+***This includes, but is not limited to, preventing the ISP from using our services to send any new invoices.***

 ### Development instructions

-It is strongly recommended to read the API documentation to learn how to work with the JWT.
+It is **strongly** recommended to read the API documentation to learn how to work with the JWT.

+If you are unfamiliar with JWT and JWK you need to spend some time reading up on these technologies.

 ### Tests